-the subscription rights agreement entered into by and between the Company and Kreos Capital VII Aggregator SCSp on 19 the Kreos Subscription Rights.

-July 2022 in the framework of the Kreos Loan Agreement pursuant to which the Company agreed to issue and allocate regulated market of Euronext Brussels.
+the subscription rights agreement entered into by and between the Company and Kreos Capital VII Aggregator SCSp on 19 July 2022 in the framework of the Kreos Loan Agreement pursuant to which the Company agreed to issue and allocate the Kreos Subscription Rights.

+Listing

-Listing the admission to listing and trading of the New Shares on the
+the admission to listing and trading of the New Shares on the regulated market of Euronext Brussels.

+Listing Date

-Listing Date on or about 21 September 2022.
+on or about 28 July 2023.

-Locked Parties Ian Crosbie (Chief Executive Officer) and Kirsten Van
+Locked Parties

-Bockstaele (acting through Fin 2-K BV) (Chief Financial
+lan Crosbie (Chief Executive Officer) and Kirsten Van Bockstaele (acting through Fin 2-K BV) (Chief Financial a period ending 180 days from the date of settlement of the